-There are many hotels to choose from for the perfect honeymoon destination in Zanzibar from 3 star all inclusive resorts such as the Mapenzi Beach Club too the luxury resort of Fundu Lagoon.
-Zanzibar is the perfect destination to twin with a safari in Kenya or Tanzania or to visit the Capital city Dar es Salaam.
+There are many hotels to choose from for the perfect honeymoon destination from 3 star all-inclusive resorts such as the Mapenzi Beach Club too the luxury resort of Fundu Lagoon.
+Itis the perfect destination to twin with a safari in Kenya or Tanzania or to visit the Capital city Dar es Salaam.

 Best time to go to Zanzibar

-Thee driest time to visit Zanzibar is from June to October and the wettest months are April and May.
+The driest time to visit is from June to October and the wettest months are April and May.
 The temperature is constant at 28 to 32 centigrade throughout the year.

 Getting to Zanzibar

-Thank you for viewing our Zanzibar holiday information on line. please also call one of our experts for advice on when to travel to Zanzibar and the best holiday deals to Zanzibar.
+Thank you for viewing our holiday information online. please also call 0156 536020 for advice on when to travel to Zanzibar and the best holiday deals. or get in touch by email

-For more information on visiting Zanzibar, visit the Zanzibar tourist board at Zanzibar Tourist Board
+For more information visit the Zanzibar Tourist Board